1. The atmosphere is the envelope of_____________.

 Explanation: In the Northern Hemisphere winds deflect to the right, in the Southern Hemisphere to the left.

-54. Coriolis force is maximum at:
+54. Coriolis force is maximum at_____________.

 A) Equator